 Project ECHO® (Extension for Community Healthcare Outcomes) was created by Dr. Sanjeev Arora, a liver specialist, as an innovation to increase chronic disease management capacity in rural New Mexico for patients with hepatitis C. Arora had treated up to 90 patients each year at his clinic in Albuquerque, but recognized that more than 30,000 New Mexicans also had the condition, many in rural areas.
 Wanting to ensure that those patients had equal access to specialty treatment in the early stages of the disease, Arora developed a “teleECHO™ clinic” for hepatitis C in 2003.

 Project ECHO has now experienced major expansion.
-As of July 2017, it exists outside New Mexico, across the United States, and is present internationally in 50 international locations in 23 countries.
-The model is used in over 30 states, by over 80 institutions, including the Department of Defense with initiatives on Chronic Pain, and the Veterans Health Administration for various initiatives.
+As of July 2017, it exists outside New Mexico, across the United States, and is present internationally in 50 locations in 23 countries.
+The model is used in over 30 states, by over 80 institutions, including the Department of Defense for its initiatives on Chronic Pain, and by the Veterans Health Administration for various initiatives.

 When the amount of research and innovation based on the Echo model became substantial, the 2016 U.S. Senate unanimously passed Public Law 114-270, making Project ECHO a national model for healthcare collaboration in rural and underserved areas.
 The bill also “requires the Department of Health and Human Services (HHS) to report on technology-enabled collaborative learning and capacity building models, which connect specialists to primary care providers through videoconferencing to facilitate case-based learning, dissemination of best practices, and evaluation of outcomes.”

-The ECHO model is designed to extend specialty care to rural patients utilizing videoconferencing for area providers and providing:
+The ECHO model is designed to extend specialty care to rural patients utilizing videoconferencing for area providers to offer:

 - Direct support from specialists to primary care providers (PCPs) on patient cases

 - Increased knowledge for PCPs through shared case-based learning and mentorship